Conventional Septic System Installation

 Our Conventional Septic System Installation Process

-Step 1 — Site Evaluation and Soil Testing.
+Step 1 – Site Evaluation and Soil Testing.
 We survey your lot, collect soil samples, and conduct a perc test to determine hydraulic capacity and loading rate.
-Our soil scientist documents local soil conditions, depth to bedrock, and groundwater levels.
-This site assessment ensures we design a system tailored to your land and property size.
+Our soil scientist documents local soil conditions, depth to bedrock, and groundwater levels to ensure we design a system tailored to your land.

-Step 2 — System Design and Permitting.
-Our licensed engineer designs a conventional septic system sized to your property’s daily wastewater flow and system size requirements.
-We produce a stamped site plan and submit it to the health department permit office for approval, ensuring full compliance with local regulations.
+Step 2 – System Design and Permitting.
+Our licensed engineer designs a conventional septic system sized to your property’s daily wastewater flow.
+We produce a stamped site plan and submit it to the health department permit office for approval, ensuring full compliance with local regulations and Oregon DEQ OAR 340-071.

-Step 4 — Drain Field Construction.
+Step 4 – Septic Tank Installation.
 We set the precast concrete or polyethylene septic tank, connect the inlet and outlet baffles, install the effluent filter, and seal the risers and lids.
-Every material is selected for quality and durability to ensure long-term system efficiency.
+Every component is selected for quality and durability to ensure long-term system performance.

-Step 5 — Backfill, Grading, and Inspection.
+Step 5 – Drain Field Construction.
 We excavate perforated pipe trenches at the engineered slope and grade, lay gravel aggregate, route the distribution box, and install perforated PVC lateral pipe across the absorption field.
-Proper drain field installation is essential to the system’s ability to manage waste efficiently.
+Proper drain field installation is essential to the system’s ability to manage effluent efficiently over time.

-Step 6 – Backfill, Grading, and Inspection.
+Step 6 – Backfill, Grading, and Final Inspection.
 We backfill and compact each trench, grade the surface to direct runoff away from the leach field, and schedule the required health department inspection.
-Once the system passes, we certify the installation and provide you with all project details and documentation.
+Once the system passes, we certify the installation and provide you with all permit documentation and as-built drawings.

 Brands We Use